Two passengers from coronavirus-hit cruise ship in Japan die as public criticism grows

-TOKYO (Reuters) - Two passengers from a coronavirus-hit cruise ship moored near Tokyo have died and 29 people were in a serious condition, Japanese media reported on Thursday, as a second group of passengers disembarked after two-weeks quarantined onboard.
+TOKYO (Reuters) - Two elderly coronavirus-infected passengers from a cruise ship moored near Tokyo have died and two more government officials have been infected, the Japanese government said on Thursday, as more passengers disembarked after two weeks’ quarantine.

 More than 620 of the passengers on the Diamond Princess liner have been infected on the ship, which has been quarantined since Feb.
 3, initially with about 3,700 people on board.

-Public broadcaster NHK said the deceased passengers were an 87-year-old Japanese man and an 84-year-old Japanese woman.
+The two passengers were an 87-year-old man who’d suffered from heart ailments and bronchitis, and an 84-year-old woman.
+Both tested positive for the virus although the woman’s cause of death was listed as pneumonia, the health ministry said.

+It added that one health ministry official and another from the Cabinet Secretariat were confirmed to be infected with the virus after both had spent time working on the Diamond Princess.
+Three officials had previously been infected.

-Kyodo news agency reported 29 people were in a serious condition, including one who had earlier tested negative for the virus.
-The health ministry could not immediately confirm the reports.
+Japanese media reported that 29 people were in serious condition, including one who had earlier tested negative for the virus, which the health ministry could not immediately confirm.

 Japan has well over half the known cases outside China due to the ship infections and the rapid spread of the virus and the quarantine operation has sparked criticism of authorities just months before Tokyo is due to host the Summer Olympics.

 Chief Cabinet Secretary Yoshihide Suga defended Japan’s efforts.
 He told a news conference that after measures were put in place to isolate passengers on Feb.
 5, the number of new infections was now almost at zero.
-“In that sense, we believe the isolation was effective,” he said.

 Japan’s National Institute of Infectious Diseases (NIID) said in a report issued Wednesday that no new cases of the onset of the COVID-19 disease from the cruise ship were reported on Feb.
 16-17 and only one crew member case on Feb.
 15.

 In a move to reassure the public, the health ministry also issued a statement in both English and Japanese that said all passengers had been required to stay in their cabins since Feb.
 5 to contain the virus.
-The day before, as passengers were being screened, ship events continued, including dances, quiz games and an exercise class.
+The day before, as passengers were being screened, shipboard events continued, including dances and quiz games.

-Criticism of the government has played out in social media as well as in parliament, where Health Minister Katsunobu Kato was grilled again on Thursday by an opposition lawmaker.
+Criticism of the government has played out in social media as well as in parliament.

 About 500 passengers began disembarking on Thursday while another 100 people were to leave for chartered flights home, a health ministry official said.